jberclaz/modelh/README.md

 #### Cost
 At the time of writing (May 2023), the cost of 5 PCBs with 2 assembled was $21 (without shipping).

+---

+### 3D Printed connector spacer
+To maintain the USB connector and the controller board in place, you will have to 3D print a small connector spacer to be inserted around the USB connector.
+The file to be printed is located at `shim/shim.stl`.
+You can use any 3D printing service for this, however it might be a good idea to use JLCPCB and group the order with the PCB one.

+---

 ### Additional Components